opentrng/ptrng/README.md

 # Introduction

-Welcome to **OpenTRNG**/***entropysource***!
-This project is dedicated to delivering the community open-source implementations of reference entropy sources based on ring oscillators.
-Through **OpenTRNG**/***entropysource***, you have the capability to:
+Welcome to **OpenTRNG/entropy**!
+This project is dedicated to delivering the community open-source implementations of reference entropy sources based on ring oscillators for a Physical True Random Number Generator (TRNG or PTRNG).
+Through **OpenTRNG/entropy**, you have the capability to:

 1. [Emulate noisy ring oscillators](#1-emulate-noisy-ring-oscillators)
 2. [Simulate entropy source architectures](#2-simulate-entropy-source-architectures)
 3. [Run entropy sources on FPGA](#3-run-entropy-sources-on-fpga)
 4. [Analyze and evaluate their outcomes](#4-analyze-and-evaluate-outputs)

-**OpenTRNG** is fully compatible with [OpenTitan](https://opentitan.org), our entropy source implementations can be used as PTRNG input for OpenTITAN's hardware IP blocks.
+**OpenTRNG/entropy** is fully compatible with [OpenTitan](https://opentitan.org), our entropy source implementations can be used as PTRNG or CSRNG input for OpenTITAN's hardware IP blocks.

 ## Disclaimer

 The **OpenTRNG** project implements reference implementations for entropy sources and TRNG as found in the scientific litterature, the source code is made available for accademic purposes only.
 As compliance with verification and certification standards cannot be guarantee, it shall not be deployed "as is" in a product.
 Please be aware that any misuse or unintended application of this project is beyond the responsibility of CEA.

-If you plan to integrate a True Random Number Generator (TRNG) into a product, feel free to contact us.
+If you plan to integrate a Random Number Generator (RNG) into a product, feel free to contact us.

 ## License